jbshep/conversational-python-legacy/chapters/ch2_cond.md

 \end{codelisting}

-Notice how we are prompting users to enter either `"y"` or `"n"` for their answer to the driver’s education question.
+Notice how we are prompting users to enter either `"y"` or `"n"` for their answer to the driver's education question.
 Also notice that we do not need to cast the value returned from the `input` function to another type like we did in the previous `input` statement (the one that asks for the age).
 The variable `drivers_ed` can remain a string, because `"y"` or `"n"` are string values.

-Now, let’s adjust our logic.
-We’ll only show the part of the code that deals with taking the license exam for now.
+Now, let's adjust our logic.
+We'll only show the part of the code that deals with taking the license exam for now.
 This code:

 ```python